felixnyamweya/wpsso-schema-json-ld/readme.txt

 * *New Features*
 	* None
 * *Improvements*
-	* Added "Event Offers" options in the Social Settings metabox for event offers, including their name, price and currency.
+	* Added "Event Offers" options in the Social Settings metabox for event offers, including their name, price, currency, and availability.
 * *Bugfixes*
 	* None
 * *Developer Notes*